NEXT AVAILABLE COURSE: October 12th | PRICE: €1,550 per candidate

 The Industrial Electrical Systems training course develops the skills required by industrial maintenance technicians to safely diagnose and repair faults in electrically controlled equipment.
 We offer a uniquely practical course focused on replicating real-life scenarios using specialist industrial equipment and troubleshooting simulation software.
 We also provide a comprehensive suite of online learning activities which enable deep learning and excellent retention of skills learned.
 Students are given full access to our materials when they register on the course so they can dive straight in to our materials which will help them prepare for the course and get the most out of it.
-We are currently offering two options for delivery of this course.
-Note in both cases students are given full access to the online materials.
+Students can attend either:

 Those who want to upskill and develop electrical knowledge in order to pursue a career in a production environment or industrial maintenance personnel who would like to increase their electrical troubleshooting skills.
 You do not need to be formally qualified as an electrician to do this course.
 So, whether you are starting a career in industrial maintenance, or you are already engaged in maintenance of equipment systems but want to develop your skills further, this training course is ideal for you.